Written By Zak Attack

 See… as second-in-command, Dolly was clearly jealous of how Joyce had ingratiated herself to Connie, the unappreciative leader.
 Now, Dolly is eager to pin the death on the new girl by whatever means necessary.
 As police start investigating, Joyce starts to break under the pressure and feels more and more trapped by her membership with the gang.
 Her popularity depends on her not giving any information about the night of Connie’s death, but her desire to do good leaves her confused and upset throughout the ordeal.

 While the “troublemakers” of High School Hellcats don’t act with a whole lot of teeth (over-applying make-up and wearing slacks aren’t exactly troubles that afflict today’s youth), the filmmakers never quite try to paint The Hellcats as “bad girls” or their idea of fun as exceptionally debaucherous.
 The “slacks” issue seems particularly harmless… and almost realistic in its depiction of peer pressure, mean-spirited yet innocent pranks, and arbitrary rules that warrant rebellion.
-It plays like one of the most innocent scenes out of Mean Girls and that wasn’t even an “exploitation flick”.
 I don’t think that’s just my modern sensibility underselling the eyebrow-raising conservatism of the 1950’s.
 One could argue that this is a movie for kids of the Fifties instead of an alarmist fantasy for parents.
 It condemns, but also accepts that kids will get into trouble in a way similar to 1987’s much different (but still applicable) The Lost Boys.
 The idea of setting up Dolly as the true “villain” sort of exonerates the rest of the mischievous teens from excessive judgment, making this probably more appealing to kids at the time.
 When you’re a teenager there is nothing more lame than a piece of entertainment that teaches the same “be good and don’t party” lessons as your parents.

 It’s an unexpectedly interesting story.
 The fact that the second most important character dies about halfway through adds some fun intrigue to the narrative.
-It’s not exactly a surprise when they reveal what actually happened to Connie and why, but still turned out more interesting than your average tale about the newly post-pubescent.
-It seemed, in fact, to be an interesting coming of age story about Joyce more than anything else.
-That being said, the climax still presents a tonally dark showdown in the abandoned theatre that is effective in its simplicity.
+It’s not exactly a surprise when they reveal what actually happened to Connie and why, but still turned out more entertaining than your average tale about the newly post-pubescent.
+It seemed, in fact, to be a coming of age story about Joyce more than anything else.
+That being said, the climax still presents a violent showdown in the abandoned theatre that is effective in its simplicity.

-I may have mentioned above that this film is really all about Joyce… which is a shame because she is such a moist, unappealing lump of a character that she almost succeeds in derailing the whole film.
-Neither the writing, nor Lime’s performance succeed in selling the motivation of this “good girl” to be so incessantly eager to join The Hellcats.
+I may have mentioned as a “Highlight” that this film is really all about Joyce… but it’s kind of a shame because she is such a moist, unappealing lump of a character.
+Hell, she almost succeeds in derailing the whole film.
+Neither the writing, nor Lime’s performance succeed in selling the reason for this “good girl” to be so incessantly eager to join The Hellcats.
 The older soda jerk is totally into her and he explains to her that the gang is bad news.
 She has a pretty hip teacher as a mentor who also explains that hanging out with them is a lousy idea.
-There was a lot of room (the movie has a running time of 69 minutes) to give Joyce a reason of turning bad.
+There was a lot of room (the movie has a running time of 69 minutes) to give Joyce a motivation for turning bad.
 The closest thing we get is the abusive relationship with her parents.
 When Joyce’s father sees her walking around in her nightie, he gets incredibly angry at her walking around the house like that and slaps her.
-She doesn’t have any siblings and they weren’t expecting any company, so it seems that is a hang-up of her father’s… but that’s probably going a little deep for this quick piece of Fifties fluff.
+She doesn’t have any siblings and they weren’t expecting any company, so it seems that it could be played as a psychosexual hang-up of her father’s… but that’s probably going a little deep for this quick piece of Fifties fluff.

 Was It Worth Watching?